pinterest/gestalt/docs/markdown/android/avatar.md

   </Group>
   <Group>
   <Dont title="When not to use" />
      - To represent a group of people, companies and/or brands.
-Use [AvatarGroup](/web/avatargroup) instead
+Use [AvatarGroup](/web/avatargroup) instead.
   </Group>
 </TwoCol>